 Mediavine and AdThrive are leading full-service ad management companies.
 Full-service ad management companies help publishers (bloggers etc) earn as much as possible from the ads that are placed on their website by determining the optimal ad layout and facilitating the ad auctions that determine which ads show on the site.

-In exchange for managing the ads, both Mediavine and AdThrive take 25% of the revenue as their fee.
+In exchange for managing your ads, both Mediavine and AdThrive take 25% of the revenue as their fee.

 Mediavine Quick Facts

-Mediavine takes a 25% of the revenue as their management fee, but they offer a 1% loyalty bonus for each year a publisher stays with Mediavine.
+Mediavine takes 25% of ad revenue as their management fee.
+But they offer a 1% loyalty bonus for each year a publisher stays with Mediavine, topping out at 5% after year five.
+In year five, their fee would drop to 20% and you would earn 80%.

 *Net65 means that publishers get paid 65 days after the end of each month.